Significant Disproportionality Frequently Asked Questions (FAQ)

 When is an alternate risk ratio used?

-States are required to use an alternate risk ratio whenever the comparison group in a district does not meet the minimum cell size or minimum n-size set by the state.
+States are required to use an alternate risk ratio whenever the comparison group in a district or community school does not meet the minimum cell size or minimum n-size set by the state.

 Back to Top